fibo/strict-mode/README.md

 # Motivation

-[Strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions_and_function_scope/Strict_mode) is a best practice most of developers will agree.

-Adding a `"use strict";` on top of every *.js* file in your package could
+[Strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions_and_function_scope/Strict_mode) is a best practice but adding a `"use strict";` on top of every *.js* file in your package could

 * require a big effort
 * be error proning